OCA/delivery-carrier/delivery_ups_oca/readme/USAGE.md

   in UPS.
 - If you have "Tracking state update sync" checked in the shipping method, a periodical state check will be done querying UPS services.

+When UPS Global Checkout is configured and the destination is eligible:

+- On rating an order (from the sales order or the eCommerce checkout), a separate "UPS Duties & Taxes (Global Checkout)" line is added below the shipping line.
+If a landed cost quote cannot be obtained, the order still gets the normal shipping price (graceful fallback) without the duties line.